 Your knee is especially vulnerable to injuries because it bears the weight of your upper body, a stress that substantially increases when you run, jump, or carry heavy objects.
 When overuse, an injury, or degenerative changes cause knee pain, you can depend on the expert physicians at Barrington Orthopedic Specialists to diagnose the cause and develop a customized treatment plan that provides pain relief.
-Use the online booking feature to schedule an appointment or call one of the offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.
+Call one of the offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.

 Fractures of your kneecap or patella usually occur from a direct blow, such as sports-related trauma, a fall, or a car accident.
 Your knee can also be affected when the upper shin bone fractures, extending into the knee joint.